Рефетека.ру / Предпринимательство

 November 4.
 However we wish to draw your attention to two matters.

-We are returning two of these by separate mail, and would ask you to
+We are returning two of these by separate mail, and would ask you to replace the whole lot by 100 dresses size 12 in the correct colour.

 We look forward to your dealing with these questions without delay.